subin-telus/nifi-registry-migrate-code-test/README.md

 1. A processor group can have either 1 child processor group or 1 child flow.
 2. A processor group cannot have 0 children.
 3. A processor group cannot have more than 1 child.
+4. The processor group with the child flow is to be associated with a bucket in registry.

 ## Procedure for Promoting a flow